manavukani/manavukani/README.md

 # Hi 👋, I'm Manav Ukani

-> Awestruck by the transformative potential of tech and data to shape the world 💫
+> Passionate about leveraging tech & data to drive innovation 💫

 ### About Me